-The purpose of this section is to list industry-critical personal protective equipment (PPE) needs for pandemic planning purposes.
+The supply chain tiger team developed the following material list, which summarizes the critical PPE needs for the electric power and natural gas industries.
 Tier I items are those items that serve an immediate need where critical infrastructure workers are subject to contact.
 Tier II are items that are not needed at the time of contact but are in the horizon of the planning scenario of nine months and a 40 percent reduction in workforce.